cpouchon/ORTHOSKIM/README.md

 Agrostis_vinealis_247443_TROM_V_47532_BXA_ARG   24475   6458884 278.0   24475   36.29
 ```

-Moreover, statistics over contaminants in assemblies are generated in the *contaminant_full_statistics.txt* file, with the name of the library, the database name used, the total reconstructed size of the corresponding contaminant contigs removed and the taxonomy for these contaminant contigs.
+Moreover, statistics over contaminants in assemblies are generated in the *contaminant_full_statistics.txt* file, with the following details:
+- The name of the library
+- The database name used
+- The total reconstructed size of the corresponding contaminant contigs removed
+- The taxonomy for these contaminant contigs

 ```
 user$: (orthoskim-env) head /Working_directory/Statistics/contaminant_full_statistics.txt